 Where possible we would advise similar principles as sitting at a desk on a regular PC.
 These include:

-Try not to hunch over the laptop and improvise where possible, for example, using books to raise the laptop screen to the correct height and taking regular breaks.
+Try not to hunch over your laptop and improvise where possible.
+Using books for example to raise the screen to the correct height and taking regular breaks.

 These can be useful as they distribute the weight symmetrically, which our bodies can tolerate more easily.
 If your laptop is fairly heavy and you need to carry additional paper work, a back pack may be a good choice for you.

-These case also be very useful for people whose laptop/equipment is too heavy and bulky to fit into a back pack, or if you have to stand for long periods and travel.
+These cases can also be very useful for people whose laptop/equipment is too heavy and bulky to fit into a back pack.
+Also if you have to stand for long periods and travel you may find that they are a good investment.
 However it can be difficult to negotiate stairs and small spaces, requiring you to lift your bag several times and leading to strain of the back or shoulders.
 You can purchase combination bags that act as back packs and roller bags.